-d) notify your supervisor the Managing Director & CEO, or the Company Secretary & General Counsel immediately if you believe, or suspect, that a breach of this policy has occurred, or may occur in the future.
+(d) notify your supervisor and the Group Manager - Risk and Compliance, immediately if you believe, or suspect, that a breach of this policy has occurred, or may occur in the future.
+The Group Manager - Risk and Compliance will determine appropriate next steps, including notifying the Chief Commercial and Legal Officer and Company Secretary, the Managing Director and CEO, or the Board.